Franz Bartl

 Franz Bartl (January 7, 1915 in Vienna, Austria- July 12, 1941) was an Austrian field handball player who competed in the 1936 Summer Olympics.
-He was part of the Austrian field handball team, which won the silver medal.
-He played three matches.
+He was part of the Austria field handball team that won the silver medal in handball at the Olympics.
+He played three matches during the tournament.

-He was killed in action during World War II.
+He was killed in action in Russia during World War II.